 How to become an Electrician

-One of the most confusing questions asked on how to become an electrician is "what qualifications are needed to become qualified".
-There are some training providers in the UK that will sell you courses that last 5 weeks and are titled “Part P course”, which make you think that you will be a qualified Electrician on completion.
+As you may have noticed there are some training providers in the UK that will sell you courses that last 5 weeks and are titled “Part P course”, which make you think that you will be a qualified Electrician on completion.
 When really they will sell you a package of make shift courses, that teach you very basic subjects and at the end of it you may earn the title of a “Domestic Installer”.
-Whilst these courses are ok for “experienced” electricians without any qualifications, they are less than ideal for someone looking into becoming an Electrician from scratch.
+Whilst these courses are ok for “experienced” electricians without any qualifications, they are less than ideal for someone looking into becoming an Electrician from scratch therefore we do not recommend you taking one of these courses if you are new to the Electrical Installation career.

 Step by Step on how to become an Electrician